AckerlyXu/heima/articles/power-bi-embedded/power-bi-embedded-get-started.md

 | --- | --- |
 | Tables, columns, *and data* are imported or copied into **Power BI Desktop**.
 As you work with visualizations, **Power BI Desktop** queries a copy of the data.
 To see any changes that occurred to the underlying data, you must refresh, or import, a complete, current dataset again. |Only *tables and columns* are imported or copied into **Power BI Desktop**.
 As you work with visualizations, **Power BI Desktop** queries the underlying data source, which means you're always viewing current data. |

-For more about connecting to a data source, see [Connect to a data source](/documentation/articles/power-bi-embedded-connect-datasource/).
+For more about connecting to a data source, see [Connect to a data source](./power-bi-embedded-connect-datasource.md).

 After you save your work in **Power BI Desktop**, a PBIX file is created.
 This file contains your report.
 In addition, if you import data the PBIX contains the complete dataset, or if you use **DirectQuery**, the PBIX contains just a dataset schema.
 You programmatically deploy the PBIX into your workspace using the [Power BI Import API](https://msdn.microsoft.com/zh-cn/library/mt711504.aspx).

-> [AZURE.NOTE]
+> [!NOTE]
 > **Power BI Embedded** has additional APIs to change the server and database that your dataset is pointing to and set a service account credential that the dataset will use to connect to your database.
 See [Post SetAllConnections](https://msdn.microsoft.com/zh-cn/library/mt711505.aspx) and [Patch Gateway Datasource](https://msdn.microsoft.com/zh-cn/library/mt711498.aspx).

 ## Next Steps
 In the previous steps, you created a workspace collection and your first report and dataset.
 Now it is time to learn how to write code for **Power BI Embedded**.
-To help you get started, we created a sample web app: [Get started with the sample](/documentation/articles/power-bi-embedded-get-started-sample/).
+To help you get started, we created a sample web app: [Get started with the sample](./power-bi-embedded-get-started-sample.md).
 The sample shows you how to:

 - Provision content
   - Create a Workspace